sammi-njine/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script 10 changes the working directory to the previous one Script 11 lists all files in multiple directories at once Script 12 print file type
+Script 13 creates a symbolic link in the current working directory